-Mike Clement joins the Ole Miss coaching staff for the 2015 season after spending the last two seasons at Kansas State University.
+Mike Clement has spent three seasons at Ole Miss, serving as the team’s hitting coach and third base coach.
+Clement joined the Rebels’ coaching staff prior to the 2015 season after spending two years at Kansas State University.

 In 2014, the Wildcats were second among Big 12 teams in OBP (.385), third in runs per game (5.8), and fourth in team batting average (.283).
 Nationally, K-State was 25th in OBP and tied for 18th in stolen bases.